-Health and Safety at Work etc. Act 1974
+Health and Safety at Work etc Act (1974)

-Every employer must consider the health and safety of their own employees6.
-Injuries or ill health caused by manual handling presents a significant and ever-increasing problem for many employers.
+Every employer must consider the health and safety of their own employees, and injuries or ill health caused by manual handling presents a significant and ever-increasing problem for many employers.

 The goal of the employer is to provide a safe place of work, safe systems of work, and ensure individuals receive the information, instruction and training they require.